 The school has a systematic process for evaluating teaching effectiveness as an integral component of the faculty and professional staff performance review process.
-This process should include a multi-measure evaluation multiple methods of evaluating teaching as well as expectations for continuous improvement.
+This process should include multiple methods of evaluating teaching as well as expectations for continuous improvement.
 The school's methods and practices related to teaching effectiveness should be clearly linked to the school's mission, strategies, and expected outcomes.